It's very special. Thanks.

 Maha Ashtami is a day which is also considered to be one of the major rituals day in many parts of the country.
 Certain rituals on this particular day are said to be very powerful.
 The festival begins with Mahasnan and Shodashopachar Puja which is quite similar to Maha Saptami Puja.

 On this day, Sandhi Puja begins when Ashtami Tithi ends and Navami Tithi starts.
 In some regions, people consider that giving blood to the Goddess would solace her and hence make her cool.
 So, people perform a ritual known as Bali.
 Usually, goats are taken in front of the goddess and beheaded.
 The blood is then given as an offering.
 On the same day, they light 108 earthen lamps during Sandhi Kaal.
 It is said that Goddess Kali appeared from the forehead of Maa Durga on this auspicious day.
 Temples conduct special puja’s on those days.

 Devotees install nine earthen pots and invoke Goddess image in it.
-Nine forms of Durga are been worshipped during Maha Ashtami Puja and some young unmarried girls are treated as Goddess.
+Nine forms of Durga are been worshipped during Maha Ashtami Puja and some young unmarried girls are treated like Goddess.
 This ritual is known as Kanya Puja and performing this ritual on a single day during Durga Puja is preferred on Maha Ashtami.
 Navami Homa is the most important ritual during Durga Puja and devotees perform Homa at the end of Navami Puja.